How far is too far?

 - 60% in your comfort zone – where you live and work in your most efficient of ways

 - 25% in the hot zone or stretching yourself and

 - 5% of your “OMG I am way out there – it is scary” zone.

-Some of you are asking yourselves how did I arrive at my belief of how often we need to be experiencing each zone and it is a great question so let me answer it and see if I can help give you clarity in your own lives as to where you can improve your life balance approach.
-It is a well known fact that as we age we tend to become more prone to staying put in our established comfort zones and this is not necessarily a bad thing but it does not empower you to stay in action or embrace change and growth.
+Some of you are asking how did I arrive at knowing how often we experience each zone.
+It is a great question.
+Let me try to answer it and give you clarity.
+It is a well known fact as we age we tend to become more prone to staying put in our established comfort zones.
+This is not necessarily a bad thing but it does not empower you to stay in action or embrace change and growth.

 Staying in our acknowledged comfort zone 60% of the time allows you to complete normal everyday projects and tasks much like normal day-to-day tasks at work, housework, bill payments, or yard work maintenance etc. Experiences that do not require more than what we currently have in our skills toolbox or emotional, mental, physical capabilities.

 Next moving in and out of your hot zone 25% of the time happens when you are faced with challenges that stretch your physical bodies to do more than what your comfort zone requires, stretch your mind by activities such as reading, or taking courses; stretch your emotions when refining your communication skills and so on.

 Residing 10% of your time in your slacking zone empowers you to ‘turn off’ and ‘take a break’, regain strength and come back to center or neutral.
 We all need time to just be and not be challenged, to enjoy the fruits of our hard work and dedication; we all deserve to slack off once and a while.
 For me it’s encouraging myself to catch up on television shows that do not require me to think or to read a trashy magazines.
 The experiences are fun but definitely not challenging.